 As a research consortium of physician scientists at 26 sites in the United States and Canada, along with patient advocacy groups NephCure Kidney International and the Halpin Foundation, NEPTUNE strives to bring the latest advances in research to patients diagnosed with Focal Segmental Glomerulosclerosis (FSGS), Minimal Changes Disease (MCD), and Membranous Nephropathy (MN) with an overarching goal of utilizing precision medicine for rare diseases.

-NEPTUNE aims to understand what causes Nephrotic Syndrome (NS) and has captured information derived from clinical data and patient reported outcomes, as well as information from kidney biopsy tissue, blood, and urine samples.
-With this rich knowledge base and biological specimens, NEPTUNE now will transition from observing how NS impacts patients to finding new and effective ways to treat the disease.
+NEPTUNE aims to understand what causes Nephrotic Syndrome (NS) and has captured information derived from clinical data, patient reported outcomes, and information from kidney biopsy tissue, blood, and urine samples.
+With this rich knowledge base, NEPTUNE now will transition from observing how NS impacts patients to finding new and effective ways to treat the disease.
 Most importantly, NEPTUNE will match the disease triggers, that are active in an individual patient’s kidney, to targeted clinical trials in pre-competitive partnerships with leading companies developing novel treatments for NS.

 NEPTUNE is a member of the Rare Disease Clinical Research Network (RDCRN).
 The RDCRN, an NCATS initiative, includes 20 rare disease consortia which all strive to identify the causes, risks of progression, and potential new therapies for a broad spectrum of diseases.

 NEPTUNE enrolls participants into two longitudinal cohorts.
 Participants in the Biopsy Cohort provide a biopsy core at enrollment, and both cohorts provide blood, urine, and clinical data at enrollment and at 4-6 month intervals.
 Visits are in-person and by telephone.